 ‘In addition’ writes De Schutter ‘the diversity of species and of farm activities that agroecological approaches allow are ways to mitigate risks from extreme weather events, as well as from the invasion of new pests, weeds and diseases, that will result from global warming’.

 The Stream Farm Experience

 Smaller, diversified operations can utilise the unique topography of their farmland to farm sustainably and regeneratively.
 At Stream Farm we use our watercourses for our rainbow trout, our south-facing slopes to grow apples, and our steep pasture for grazing sheep.

-Our blend of farming activities allows for a closed system which is characterised by low reliance on inputs, no waste and symbiotic relationships between our farming areas.
+Our blend of farming activities allows for a largely closed system which is characterised by low reliance on inputs, no waste and symbiotic relationships between our farming areas.
 Our hens and chickens produce nitrogen-rich manure for our orchard, our bees pollinate the clovers in our grazing pasture and our apple blossom, producing honey in the process, our spring supplies our livestock with water and our cattle graze the long grasses down in order that the sheep may follow them.
 In the winter our cattle and sheep eat the grass we cut in the summer, their manure is collected from the barns and spread back onto land, replenishing the fertility, structure and water-holding capacity of top soils.
 Nothing is wasted!